Mass Production Corporation

 Jersey City, New Jersey, US

 The man that invented this typewriter, George Francis Rose (1878 - 1968) was the son of Frank S. Rose (1856 - 1905).
-Frank invented the Standard Folding Typewriter but dies shortly thereafter just as the company was getting off the ground.
-The company was then taken over by son George and within a few years he and the company were in dire need of financing.
-That financing came by way of congressman Ben Conger (1856 - 1922) who took over the company, relocated it, renamed it to the Standard Folding Typewriter and was thus instrumental in the development of the iconic Corona No.3.
+Frank invented the Standard Folding Typewriter, the predecessor to the Corona No.3, but died shortly thereafter just as the Rose Typewriter Co. was getting off the ground.
+George took over the company but it would soon be in dire need of financing.
+That financing came by way of congressman Ben Conger (1856 - 1922) who took over the company, relocated it and renamed it to the Standard Folding Typewriter Co.
 Selling his father's company was arguably George's greatest contribution to typewriter history.

 In my opinion, during the 11 years between first applying for a patent and the commencement of production, George was most likely perfecting his design, raising money and developing tooling.
 It is highly unlikely that he opened and closed a factory within just one year without any prior preparation.
 Also, because the patent drawing differs slightly from any of the know production models, there may also be one or more prototypes that still haven't been found.

-Masspros were available in four colors in a crinkle finish: black, blue, green and red.
-Based on known serial numbers as much as 2000 may have been made.
-Even at the low price of $25.50, Masspros could not compete with the equally low priced, better built, more modern Remington, Royal and Corona portables.
+Masspros were available in four colors with a crinkle finish which included black, blue, green and red.
+Known serial numbers range from about 1000 to about 3000 which indicates that as many as 2000 examples were produced.
+However, even at the original low price price of $25.50, Masspros could not compete with the equally priced, better built and more modern Remington, Royal and Corona portables.